If you resigned, you were not dismissed by your employer. This means you cannot make a dismissal application.

 If your employment ends, you will have 21 days to apply.
 For more information read about our Deadlines.

-Based on the answer provided, your application is late.
+Based on the answer provided, have missed the deadline.

 By law, we can only extend the 21-day time limit in exceptional circumstances.